 Today’s variety of assembly applications often require pressure-sensitive adhesive tapes with specialized, high-performance properties.
 Adhesives have been developed to perform in applications requiring high or low temperature performance, chemical resistance, insulation properties, clean removability, resistance to extreme weather, long-term performance, the ability to bond to rough or uneven surfaces, skin sensitive applications and the ability to bond to low energy surfaces like polyethylene or silicone.
 When combined with other components or backings, performance properties can include cushioning, sound insulating, electrical dissipation, surface protection, gasketing, medical device suitability, or reliable performance as an assembly aid in a continuous production process.
 Of course, there are many more uses, but this gives you pretty good idea of the wide variety of applications and specialized tapes that are available.

 So, great, I’ve listed all of these properties and potential performance requirements, but where and why would these be needed?
-Here are a few examples to help you better understand why there are so many different tapes.
+Here are a few examples to help you better understand why there are so many different tapes:

-The tape needs to have clarity and be strong enough to hold the glass together if broken.
+One great example is the touch screen on your cell phone.
+There are layers of various pressure sensitive coated films used in the assembly of the phone.
+One layer might hold the glass screen in place but also provide an anti-shatter property if the glass screen were to break.
+In this application, the tape needs to have clarity and be strong enough to hold the glass together if broken.
 The tape will also need to be able to withstand temperature fluctuations, perform for years, not react or fog the phone’s screen and not interfere with electrical components.
-Another layer might need to protect the phone from electrical interference, EMI.
-By dissipating the EMI the electrical components will continue to function properly.
+Another layer might be needed to protect the phone from electrical interference, EMI.
+By dissipating the EMI, the electrical components will continue to function properly.

-I hope that this article has been helpful in understanding how pressure sensitive tapes have become popular and critical in some assembly applications.
+I hope that this article has been helpful in understanding how pressure-sensitive tapes have become popular and critical in some assembly applications.